jmbealer/my-knowledge-base/_technology_and_applied_science/linux/lpi-linux-essentials.md

 What is an operating system?
 What does OS stand for?
 Operating System

+What is simplified selection of an operating systems?
+Linux-based, UNIX, macOS, Windows-based
+  What is Linux-based Operating Systems?
+Linux: Enterprise and Consumer What is Windows-based Operating Systems?
+Windows: Servers and Desktops

+linux distributions: ship with a Linux kernel and a collection of software

+How to check the version of the Linux kernel? uname -r

 **Description:** Knowledge of major operating systems and Linux distributions.

 **Key Knowledge Areas:**